2008–2012 California budget crisis: 2009

 Labor organizations filed lawsuits and took other actions in an attempt to stop the furloughs of state workers.
 On Jan.
 29, 2009, a Superior Court Judge ruled that Schwarzenegger had emergency furlough power, and on February the 3rd District Court of Appeal in Sacramento said the appeal to the decision came too late and was incomplete, so judges were unable to determine if a halt to state furloughs is legally justified.
 As part of the furlough, various state offices were closed on the 1st and 3rd Fridays of every month from February 1, 2009 through June 30, 2010, which was estimated to save the State $1.3 billion.

-By February 2009 California State Controller John Chiang delayed $3.5 billion in state payments (such as state tax refunds) for at least 30 days because the state was experiencing cash flow difficulties.
+By February 2009, California State Controller John Chiang delayed $3.5 billion in state payments (including state tax refunds) for at least 30 days because the state was experiencing cash flow difficulties.

 The state legislature passed a budget in February 2009 that depended on the voters approving tax extensions and money redirection into the general fund, which in May the voters did not approve.
 Governor Arnold Schwarzenegger then proposed $16 billion in cuts and also borrowing money from local governments.
 In the legislature, the Republicans agreed to lower the income of state employees, but the Democrats resisted these proposals and suggested increasing fees to be paid by smokers and oil wells.
 Neither party agreed to borrowing money from local governments.

 On April 1, 2009, the state sales and use tax was temporarily increased by one percentage point.

 The state had been selling bank-guaranteed short-term notes to get cash, but in June 2009 its credit rating was lowered.
 When the state asked for a federal guarantee of the notes, the Obama administration said it had no legal authority to back state notes and that the state should solve its own problems.

 On July 1, 2009, Schwarzenegger ordered state workers to take a third furlough day each month.
 On July 2, 2009, the state government began issuing IOUs to meet its short term financial obligations.
 Five days later, Bank of America, Citigroup, Wells Fargo, and JP Morgan Chase announced that they would stop accepting IOUs by July 10.
 Fitch Ratings dropped California's bond rating from A-minus to BBB.